close

 Words: 867|Pages: 2|5 min read

 Henrik Ibsen was born in 1828 to a merchant family in the small Norwegian town of Skien.
 After his family fell into poverty, he was forced out of his education and, at 15, worked as an apprentice in a pharmacy.
 It was here that he began writing plays.
 Ibsen was by no means an instant success.
 He spent many years writing, working for a theatre company, and publishing to little attention.
 Cynical of the small-minded society he lived in, Ibsen sent himself into exile, writing the play that would give him traction, Brand.
-This and his next play (Peer Gynt) raised him to prominence and influence.
-At the “peak” of his career, Ibsen began exploring unspoken themes.
-In 1879, he published A Doll’s House, and scandalized Victorian society.
+This and his next play, Peer Gynt, raised him to prominence and influence.
+At the peak of his career, Ibsen began exploring unspoken themes.
+In 1879, he published A Doll’s House, which scandalized Victorian society.
 His next several plays did not lighten in thematic content, either.
-Ghosts, An Enemy of the People, The Wild Duck and Hedda Gabler struck against the wall of the late 18th century culture that Ibsen despised.
+Ghosts, An Enemy of the People, The Wild Duck, and Hedda Gabler struck against the wall of the late 18th-century culture that Ibsen despised.
 His plays did receive stage attention, often selling out every performance.
 Nevertheless, they incited public outcry and critical infamy.
 He suffered a series of disabling strokes and died on May 23.
 His last words were to his nurse, who told a visitor that he was improving.
-In disagreement, he said “on the contrary!” and died the next day.
+In disagreement, he said, “on the contrary!” and died the next day (Meyer, 1971).

-Ibsen broke the ground of controversial drama with A Doll’s House.
-The plot revolves around Nora, a wife and mother in late 19th century Norway.
-She comes to the realization that she is not a complete person, and that her husband, Torvald, has treated her as like a doll.
+Ibsen broke new ground with controversial drama in A Doll’s House.
+The plot revolves around Nora, a wife and mother in late 19th-century Norway.
+She comes to the realization that she is not a complete person and that her husband, Torvald, has treated her like a doll.
 Based on a true story, Ibsen's A Doll’s House came to champion the burgeoning Women’s Rights movement.
 Though we today regard Nora’s self-discovery and empowerment with respect and encouragement, critics responded in fury.
 Nora was either viewed as moral poison or written off as silly and irresponsible.
 The original ending was so scandalous that Ibsen was asked to change it, and while he complied, the alternate endings were unsatisfactory.
-Strong themes of inherent power and the need to become your own self are the very fabric of this play, and while the action centers on a woman, it invites all people to contemplate their own growth and the encouragement they give to others to progress.
+Strong themes of inherent power and the need to become your own self are the very fabric of this play, and while the action centers on a woman, it invites all people to contemplate their own growth and the encouragement they give to others to progress (Templeton, 1997).

 Hedda Gabler is the story of another woman, a far cry from the sensitive Nora, who seeks control and influence through manipulative and abusive means.
-In her boredom, Hedda wishes “… for once in [her] life to have power to mold a human destiny,” and rashly—but artfully— drives the destruction of her old flame and husband’s academic competitor, Eilert Lovborg.
+In her boredom, Hedda wishes “… for once in [her] life to have power to mold a human destiny,” and rashly—but artfully—drives the destruction of her old flame and husband’s academic competitor, Eilert Lovborg.
 It is only after her control over the situation has been taken away by Judge Brack that Hedda, in turn, destroys herself.
+This play delves deep into the psychological complexities of human desires and the destructive nature of unchecked ambition.

 Get a custom paper now from our expert writers.